AnaBoca/barista-competition-challenge/README.md

 ### ✔️ Project Requirements:

-- Create a competitor registration webpage for the "Barista Competition" based on the provided press release and Instagram post.
+- Create a competitor registration web page for the "Barista Competition" based on the provided press release and Instagram post.
 - The registration form should capture the barista's name, email, and phone number.

 ### ⚙️ Primary Technologies Used: